-Will “The Dark Tower” Be The Beginning Of Stephen King’s Personal Film Universe?
+Will ‘The Dark Tower’ Be The Beginning Of Stephen King’s Personal Film Universe?

-A few months ago, news hit social networks regarding the upcoming movie titled The Dark Tower.
-It was also told that the movie would be based on Stephen King’s apocalyptic saga which goes by the same title as the upcoming movie.
+A few months ago, news hit social media regarding the upcoming movie The Dark Tower.
+It was stated that the movie would be based on Stephen King’s apocalyptic saga, which goes by the same title as the upcoming movie.

 The Dark Tower was initially scheduled to be premiered on February 17, 2017.
 However, the date was moved forward and rescheduled to July of this year.
 This delay was apparently because the production wanted more time to work on the film and improve its visual effects.